 What is the cost of a psychoeducational assessment?

-A psychoeducational assessment costs between $2,600 and $3,200.
-Sometimes more complex situations call for more complex testing, such as a student who also needs an assessment for autism spectrum disorder.
-Addition time is billed at the normal hourly rate.
-The above rate includes our initial session to discuss your or your child's history, current symptoms and concerns, and the final meeting where the completed assessment is presented and explained.
+A psychoeducational assessment costs $3,120.
+(12 hours x $260) Addition time is billed at the normal hourly rate.
+The above rate includes our initial session to discuss your or your child's history, current symptoms, concerns, and the final meeting where the completed assessment is presented and explained.
 You will receive a written report to bring to your school.
 Parents often ask if this assessment covers issues of ADHD.
 Yes, ADHD is fully assessed and diagnosed during this process.

 What specialized training do you have to provide psychoeducational assessments?

-My background, experience and training helps me develop plans that are grounded in the realities of the classroom experience.
-I know students not only from the point of view of testing, but also as a teacher, administrator and parent.
+My background, experience, and training help me develop plans that are grounded in the realities of the classroom experience.
+I know students not only from the point of view of testing, but also as a teacher, administrator, and parent.

 After reading this material feel free to email me further questions.

 NOTE: It is often difficult to get materials from schools in a timely manner.
 Two forms I require from the school are completed by the teachers, these include the CADDRA Teacher Report and the teacher completing the CADDRA SNAP IV-26.
-Once we agree that we are moving. forward with ab assessment you can print out copies of these forms (below) and have this information ready when you see me.
+Once we agree that we are moving forward with the assessment you can print out copies of these forms (below) and have this information ready when you see me.
 I always require these forms as I need to rule out ADHD, and they provide information useful when considering other issues.
-The CARRDA Teacher Report is an easy way to illicit information from teacher, but any other information/data/results they might feel is important is also welcome.
+The CADDRA Teacher Report is an easy way to elicit information from teachers, but any other information/data/results they might feel is important is also welcome.

 CADDRA SNAP IV -26